Unfortunately the trans-Tasman programme will not be offered in Semester 2, 2021 due to the current COVID-19 border restrictions.

-Applications for study commencing in February 2021 have now closed.
-Please register interest if you would like to be notified when applications for the 2021 mid-year intakes are open.
+Please register interest if you would like to be notified when applications for Semester 1, 2022 are open.

 Australian and New Zealand ECE leaders and aspiring leaders share and co-construct leadership knowledge from experience in the two similar but different ECE contexts.